casper-network/docs/source/docs/casper/workflow/redelegate.md

 ### Observing and Confirming the Re-delegation {#confirming-the-delegation}

 Initial delegation occurs as soon as a Casper Network finalizes the associated deploy.
-In contrast, re-delegation requires that tokens wait through an unbonding delay prior to the new delegation.
+In contrast, re-delegation requires that tokens wait through an unbonding delay before the new delegation.

-Due to this delay, it is possible that the new validator may become *inactive* prior to the completion of the re-delegation.
+Due to this delay, the new validator may become inactive before completing the re-delegation.
 If the new validator's staked amount is zero, the tokens to be redelegated are returned to the delegator.

-A Casper Network maintains an _auction_ where validators _bid_ on slots to become part of the active validator set.
+A Casper Network maintains an auction where validators bid on slots to become part of the active validator set.
 Delegation rewards are only earned for a validator who has won the auction and is part of the active set.

 Once the deploy has been executed, we can query the auction for information to confirm our re-delegation.
 We can use the Casper command-line client to create an RPC request with the following query: